facebookarchive/AsyncDisplayKit/_docs/implicit-hierarchy-mgmt.md

 ### Updating an ASLayoutSpec ###
 <br>
-**If something happens that you know will change your `ASLayoutSpec`,  it is your job to call `-setNeedsLayout`**.
-This is equivalent to `-transitionLayout:duration:0` in the Transition Layout API.
+**If something happens that you know will change your `ASLayoutSpec`,  it is your job to call `setNeedsLayout`**.
+This is equivalent to `transitionLayout:duration:0` in the Transition Layout API.
 You can see this call in the completion block of the `photo.location reverseGeocodedLocationWithCompletionBlock:` call in the first code block.

 An appropriately constructed ASLayoutSpec will know which subnodes need to be added, removed or animated.